 If your child has shoved an object inside her ear, refrain from removing it yourself.
 Rush her immediately to a clinic or hospital nearby.
 If the object has been inserted into a nostril, close the other and ask her to blow out.
 If she is inhaling inwards instead of exhaling and the object is being pulled further inside, rush her to a hospital.

 Children sometimes climb onto furniture to change television channels.
 If television sets are not securely fixed, they could fall on children and cause dangerous, perhaps fatal head injuries.
-To prevent such accidents, place the television out of young children’s reach and set firm rules about television viewing and channel surfing.
+To make your homes child-safe and prevent such accidents, place the television out of young children’s reach and set firm rules about television viewing and channel surfing.

 (Dr. Gita Mathai is a Vellore-based paediatrician and author of Staying Healthy in Modern India)